ryandhasgit/Comedy/Headlines/Challenge List.md

 actually, unsave the date
 unsave the date
 you are uninvited to our wedding
+Unsave The Date #pitch

 i illustrate  the airline safety instucrin booklet and where’s my pulizer

 congrats! you're the 1000th customer to read the safety pamphlet

 thank you for flying spirit halloween
+Thank You for Flying Spirit Halloween #pitch

 please pay us $100 to deprive you of all sensation

-i got knocked in the head and yet im not the one seeing a cartoon bird dazed and enveloped in a thought bubble coming out of my head
+i got knocked in the head  yet im not the one seeing a cartoon bird dazed and enveloped in a thought bubble coming out of my head yet i'm not the one seeing cartoon birds dancing

 other emotions  we are suspending from the mood ring  (horniness)